 Getting Married on the Internet

-Unfortunately, many people believe that it's possibly to get married online, but the only real way to get married through distance is to do it through a proxy marriage.
+Unfortunately, many people believe that it's possible to get married online, but the only real way to get married through distance is to do it through a proxy marriage.
 This is to make sure that the marriage is freely chosen and done for the right reasons (and not for someone who is simply looking for citizenship in the country).
 Additionally, there can be issues of consent, like that of which involves sex workers, human trafficking, and other types of illegal or fraudulent activity.

 People can't get legally married online since the internet is not a place or a legal entity in itself.
 It is possible, however, for the ceremony to take place through the net.
 In that type of scenario, there would need to be legal aspects fulfilled in a real location.
 Those wanting to get married online may just want to throw a fun ceremony, which is possible to do without a legal marriage.
 However, those wanting a real marriage will need to follow the legal requirements of the jurisdiction where they are physically located in order to obtain a legitimate marriage license.